run-llama/llama_index/llama-index-integrations/indices/llama-index-indices-managed-vectara/README.md

 import os

 os.environ["VECTARA_API_KEY"] = "<YOUR_VECTARA_API_KEY>"
-os.environ["VECTARA_CORPUS_ID"] = "<YOUR_VECTARA_CORPUS_ID>"
-os.environ["VECTARA_CUSTOMER_ID"] = "<YOUR_VECTARA_CUSTOMER_ID>"
+os.environ["VECTARA_CORPUS_KEY"] = "<YOUR_VECTARA_CORPUS_KEY>"

-from llama_index.indices.managed.vectara import VectaraIndex from llama_index.core.schema import Document
+from llama_index.indices.managed.vectara import VectaraIndex from llama_index.core.schema import Document, MediaResource

 docs = [
     Document(
+        text_resource=MediaResource(
             text="""
             This is test text for Vectara integration with LlamaIndex.
             Users should love their experience with this integration
             """,
+        )
     ),
     Document(
+        text_resource=MediaResource(
             text="""
             The Vectara index integration with LlamaIndex implements Vectara's RAG pipeline.
             It can be used both as a retriever and query engine.
             """,
+        )
     ),
 ]